By Boma Beny – Iwuoha

 Can ADHD Be ‘Cured or Outgrown?

 Aidan and his mother both started on ADHD medication.
-Aidan’s grades and behavior improved.
+Aidan’s grades and behaviour improved.
 His mom reported being more relaxed and efficient at work and at home.
 On a follow-up visit, she remarked, “If only I had been on medication as a child.
 I could have finished college, I could….”
-Then she paused: “Oh, my gosh, does this mean that Aidan will never outgrow ADHD, and that he’ll take medication for the rest of his life?”
+Then she paused: “Oh, my gosh, does this mean that Aidan will never outgrow ADHD and that he’ll take medication for the rest of his life?”

 Good question.
 The best answer I could give was, “Possibly.”
 Why can’t I be more specific?
 Didn’t she deserve a clearer answer?
 Until the early 1990s, the medical community considered the condition a “childhood disorder.”
 Believing that children outgrew ADHD, physicians routinely took them off medication before high school.
 In many cases, however, the teens struggled socially and academically, making it clear that ADHD symptoms had not gone away.
 And, as greater efforts were made to educate parents about ADHD, more and more of them, like Aidan’s mother, began to recognize their own ADHD symptoms.